Visa requirements for Saint Vincent and the Grenadines citizens

 Visa requirements for Saint Vincent and the Grenadines citizens are administrative entry restrictions by the authorities of other states placed on citizens of Saint Vincent and the Grenadines.
-As of 2 July 2019, Saint Vincent and the Grenadines citizens had visa-free or visa on arrival access to 150 countries and territories, ranking the Saint Vincent and the Grenadines passport 29 in terms of travel freedom according to the Henley Passport Index.
+As of 2025, Saint Vincent and the Grenadines citizens have visa-free or visa on arrival access to 155 countries and territories, ranking the Saint Vincent and the Grenadines passport 24th in terms of travel freedom according to the Henley Passport Index.

 Saint Vincent and the Grenadines signed a mutual visa waiver agreement with Schengen Area countries on 28 May 2015.